Pseudocercosporella capsellae

 Pseudocercosporella capsellae is a plant pathogen infecting crucifers (canola, mustard, rapeseed).
 P. capsellae is the causal pathogen of white leaf spot disease, which is an economically significant disease in global agriculture.
-P. capsellae has a significant affect on crop yields on agricultural products, such as canola seed and rapeseed.
+P. capsellae has a significant effect on crop yields on agricultural products, such as canola seed and rapeseed.
 Researchers are working hard to find effective methods of controlling this plant pathogen, using cultural control, genetic resistance, and chemical control practices.
 Due to its rapidly changing genome, P. capsellae is a rapidly emerging plant pathogen that is beginning to spread globally and affect farmers around the world.